sunandan-das/readme/README.md

 ## Design decisions and Thought Process Behind the Project

-### Pipeline Structure
+## Pipeline Structure

-- Initially, I set up a simple CI/CD pipeline using standard `dotnet build` and **ZIP-based artefact deployment**, just to validate that the build worked and the app could be deployed to Azure App Service.
+Initially, I set up a simple CI/CD pipeline using standard dotnet build and ZIP-based artefacts deployment, just to validate that the build worked and the app could be deployed to Azure App Service.
-- After that, I moved to a **Docker-based multi-stage pipeline** for better control and consistency, helping anyone deploy the image to any environment without dependency issues.
+After that I moved to a Docker based multi-stage pipeline for better control and consistency, this will help everyone to deploy the image to any environment without any dependency issue.
+This approach allowed me to containerize the app cleanly, optimize build layers, and push images to ACR as artifacts.
+I structured the pipeline into three CI stages:
+**Test**: Run unit tests early to fail fast
+**Build**: Compile and restore dependencies
-- This approach allowed me to containerize the app cleanly, optimize build layers, and push images to ACR as artifacts.
+**Publish**: Docker build and push to ACR

+Then I separated out CD as a single deployment stage, which deploys the Docker image to Azure App Service.

 ### CI Pipeline Stages